This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Free tax planning and GST advice by our Tax Director from Big Four

-• For Malaysia company setup with directors and shareholders more than 2 person or entity, extra charge of RM100 per person or entity is applied.
+• For Malaysia company set up with directors and shareholders of more than 2 persons or entities, an extra charge of RM100 per person or entity is applied.

 • Transparent fees for Malaysia Company Setup